Raise3D MetalFuse & Raise3D Forge1 3D Printer: Complete Metal 3D Printing System for Small Batch Production of Metal Parts

 3D Printed Samples: Three BASF Ultrafuse® 316L parts— a 2 g hexagonal lattice (14.5 × 14.1 × 10.5 mm, 45 min), a 3.7 g fixture (12 × 21.6 × 10 mm, ~1 hr), and a 3.8 g turboclamp (15.2 × 15.2 × 14.1 mm, 1 hr 8 min) — were each printed with a 0.2 mm nozzle and completed with 3 hours of debinding and 20 hours of sintering.

-3D printed metal parts made by Raise3D MetalFuse displayed on a ruler for scale, showcasing intricate designs and precision detailing.BASF Ultrafuse 316L 3D print sample: A 10 x 10 x 10 mm tiny metal cube, infill rate of 50%
+3D-printed metal parts from Raise3D MetalFuse beside a ruler for scale, showcasing precision and detail.BASF Ultrafuse 316L 3D print sample: A 10 x 10 x 10 mm tiny metal cube, infill rate of 50%

 BASF Ultrafuse 316L 3D Print Sample: Chess Pieces